 Okay great!
-You have finally created a membership site with MemberPress on your WordPress website and now wondering how you could protect some part of your content?
+You have finally created a membership site with MemberPress on your WordPress website and now wondering how you could protect or paywall some parts of your content.
+Right?

 In this post, we will show you how to do just that the easy way with MemberPress Rules and what they can do for your site in order to maximize revenue.

-Offering premium contents is bound to happen, especially if you want to attain your financial goals.
+Offering premium content is a necessity, especially if you want to attain your financial goals.

-In today’s internet age, there are several popular online learning platforms such as Skill Share, Udemy, Coursera, OptinMonster University, Fiverr Learning and so on that make money from offering paid online courses in several fields.
+In today’s internet age, there are several popular online learning platforms such as Payhip, Skillshare, Udemy, Coursera, OptinMonster University, Fiverr Learning and so on that make money from offering paid online courses in several fields.

 There are times you’d want to give out some exclusive piece of information not to every member of your community.
 Hence, you’d need to restrict access in exchange for money.

-However, before you embark on restricting some of your contents on your membership site, it’s important for you to ensure you have lured enough customers to your site or have grown a solid customer base with freebies such as free certificates, eBooks, online courses, webinars, masterclasses etc.
+However, before you embark on restricting some of your content on your membership site, it’s important for you to ensure you have lured enough customers to your site or have grown a solid customer base with freebies such as free certificates, eBooks, online courses, webinars, masterclasses, etc.

 Content Types You Can Protect in MemberPress

-There are several methods of producing or generating contents.
-They include articles, infographics, videos, music, eBooks or other related downloadable products.
-And you can protect these contents on your membership site by assigning content protection rules with MemberPress.
+There are several methods of producing or generating content.
+They include articles, infographics, videos, music, eBooks, or other related downloadable products.
+You can protect these contents on your membership site by assigning content protection rules with MemberPress.

 Let’s see some of the content rules you can activate from your MemberPress section on your WordPress dashboard.